mcneel/developer.rhino3d.com/_guide_topics/yak/yak-cli-reference.md

 layout: toc-guide-page
 ---

-The Yak command line tool is included with Rhino 6.
-On Windows the tool is located at `C:\Program Files\Rhino WIP\System\yak.exe`.
+The Yak command line tool is included with Rhino 7 WIP.
+On Windows the tool is located at `C:\Program Files\Rhino 7 WIP\System\yak.exe`.
+On macOS there is a convenience script at `/Applications/RhinoWIP.app/Contents/Resources/bin/yak`.

 ## Build